yongyizang/BachDuet-WebGUI/README.md

 ## 😰 Current Problems
 - Web MIDI is not supported on all browsers.
 For this purpose, we would recommend using Chrome.
 - We noticed that in many mobile devices, tensorflow.js is having trouble making inferences in time.
-We would recommend using this web application on desktop computers.
+We would recommend using this web application on desktop/laptop computers and not tablets/smartphones.

 ---